rkyzk/ecopost/README.md

 ### Test summary

 - "Remember me" function in the test no. 122.
-For log-in systems in general, clicking on the check box "Remember me" prepopulates the password for the user when the same user tries to log in the next time.
+For log-in systems in general, clicking on the check box "Remember me" prepopulates the password for the user when the same user tries to sign in the next time.
 But in this app, the password doesn't get filled out automatically.
 It doesn't cause a serious problem for the function of the site, so as of May, 2023, I will leave it as it is.
 It needs to be fixed in the future.

 - Test no. 63, 64 on "Write Stories" and no. 83, 84 on "Update Stories"<br>
 When spaces are entered for the title, content and city, and the country is unselected, clicking 'Save' or 'Submit' will display the validation error message for the country before the form is submitted.